More than a job—Love what you do

 What is applied behavior analysis?

 Applied behavior analysis (ABA) is an evidence-based intervention used to reduce challenging behaviors and increase functional skills for individuals with an autism spectrum disorder (ASD) and related learning or social disorders.
-ABA is an applied science that uses clearly defined procedures to address social, communication, behavioral, and self-help deficits.
+ABA is an applied science that uses clearly defined procedures to address social, communication, behavior, and self-help deficits.

 Careers in Applied Behavior Analysis